-CRm Additional coprocessor register; set to zero if not used.
+CRm Additional coprocessor register-set to zero if not used.

-opcode\2 Additional coprocessor-specific operation code; set to zero if not used.
+opcode_2 Additional coprocessor-specific operation code-set to zero if not used.

 Inserts a coprocessor read instruction (MRC or MRC2).
-The parameters coproc, opcode\1, CRn, CRm, and opcode\2 will be encoded in the instruction and must therefore be constants.
+Returns the value of the specified coprocessor register.
+The parameters coproc, opcode_1, CRn, CRm, and opcode_2 will be encoded in the instruction and must therefore be constants.

-The intrinsic function \\mrc requires either ARM mode, or an ARMv6T2 or higher for Thumb mode.
+The intrinsic function MRC requires either Arm mode, or an Armv6T2 or higher for Thumb mode.

-The intrinsic function \\MRC2 requires an ARMv5T architecture or higher for ARM mode, or ARMv6T2 or higher for Thumb mode.
+The intrinsic function MRC2 requires an Armv5T architecture or higher for Arm mode, or Armv6T2 or higher for Thumb mode.